SCP-714/frontEndProject/README.md

 # frontEndProject
-Front end project *Still thinking of what to create* fetches Joke from Joke API to the tell the user a funny joke on the homepage
+Front end project *Welcome to the Comedy Club* fetches Joke from Joke API to the tell the user a funny joke on the homepage